-'Wonder Woman': 10 Big Differences Between the Movie and DC's Comic Books
+‘Wonder Woman’: 10 Big Differences Between the Movie and DC’s Comic Books

 She might be the most famous female superhero ever, but we forgive you for not having Wonder Woman’s origin story straight.
 During 75 years of world-saving, her official biography has had a few nips here, a few tucks there.
 The long-awaited Wonder Woman film offers yet another version of the Amazon’s genesis, cherry-picking from her various comic backstories and tossing in some new details for good measure.
 Yahoo Movies has sorted through the stacks to present a rundown of the 10 biggest ways the movie differs from the classic DC Comics.

-Wonder Woman’s “Birth”
+Wonder Woman’s ‘birth’

-From her earliest days in All-Star Comics, the story of Diana’s “birth” was largely unchanged: Hippolyta, queen of the Amazons, sculpted a child out of the clay soil of Paradise Island.
-The goddesses of Olympus (with an assist from Hermes), each bequeathed a powerful gift to the child and then willed her into existence.
+From her earliest days in All-Star Comics, the story of Diana’s “birth” was largely unchanged: Hippolyte (the spelling was later changed to Hippolyta), queen of the Amazons, sculpted a child out of the clay soil of Paradise Island.
+The goddesses of Olympus (with an assist from Hermes) each bequeathed a powerful gift to the child and then willed her into existence.

 When DC rebooted its entire line in 2011, Diana’s provenance was changed.
 In the “New 52” continuity, the child is the biological daughter of Zeus and Hippolyta and imbued with all the powers of a demigod, including super strength, speed, and the ability to fly.
-In this version, Diana grew up believing she was created from clay, but this turns out to be a cover story Hippolyta concocted to hide the truth.
+In this version, Diana grew up believing she was created from clay, but this turns out to be a cover story that Hippolyta concocted to hide the truth.

 The film adheres more closely to the latter version, with a few deviations.
 We learn that Diana is indeed the biological child of Zeus and Hippolyta, and that Hippolyta keeps the information from her daughter to protect her from Ares.
-Ares has been systematically destroying the gods of Olympus and Hippolyta knows that if he discovers Diana, he will try to kill her next.
+Ares has been systematically destroying the gods of Olympus, and Hippolyta knows that if he discovers Diana, he will try to kill her next.
 That explains why during the film (and as featured in the trailers), Diana (Gal Gadot) tells Steve Trevor (Chris Pine), “I have no father; I was brought to life by Zeus.”

 Paradise Island